 Dr. Ramani is an Associate Professor in the Department of Human Development and Quantitative Methodology.
 Before coming to University of Maryland in 2008, Dr. Ramani received her Ph.D. in Developmental Psychology from the University of Pittsburgh and worked as a Postdoctoral Research Associate at Carnegie Mellon University.
 Dr. Ramani teaches undergraduate and graduate classes in cognitive development.
 Her research centers around social influences on cognitive development, namely mathematics and problem solving.

-Mary is a second-year Ph.D. student in the Department of Human Development and Quantitative Methodology.
+Mary is a third-year Ph.D. student in the Department of Human Development and Quantitative Methodology.
 She earned her B.A. in Psychology from Wesleyan University.
 Before graduate school, she worked for two years as a research assistant in the Early Childhood Cognition Lab at MIT and as an education intern at the Children’s Museum of NH.
 Mary is interested in children’s mathematical and social learning, and how children learn through play, games and informal social interactions.

-Raychel is a first-year Ph.D. student in the Department of Human Development and Quantitative Methodology.
+Raychel is a second-year Ph.D. student in the Department of Human Development and Quantitative Methodology.
 Before becoming a Terp, she earned her B.A. in Psychology from Boston University, and then spent two years working as a lab manager at the Boston College Infant and Child Cognition Lab.
 Raychel is primarily interested in how children can use embodied practices and gestures to learn new math concepts (such as pointing while counting), as well as how children can more broadly learn from informal or play-based interactions.

-Nadia graduated from the George Washington University in 2015 with a B.A. in Anthropology and Human Services & Social Justice.
-After graduation she worked as a research assistant in the Social and Moral Development Lab and the Culture Lab at UMD, and then as a lab coordinator in the Cognition and Development Lab at UMD.
-She is interested in studying the social factors that influence mathematics achievement and motivation.
-In the future, she hopes to attend graduate school to pursue a PhD in Educational Psychology.
+Fatou graduated from the University of Maryland in 2018 with a B.S. in Psychology and minor in Neuroscience.
+During her undergraduate years she worked as a research assisstant in the Lab for Early Social Cognition and Roesch Lab at UMD.
+She is interested in studying social and cognitive factors that influence reading and math skills aquisition in typically and atypicaly developing children.
+In the future, she hopes to attend graduate school to pursue a Ph.D. in Clinical Psychology.

-Alaina worked as a lab coordinator in the ECI lab until 2018.
+Alaina worked as lab coordinator in the ECI lab until 2018.
 She is currently in graduate school pursuing a Ph.D. in Clinical Psychology at Montclair State University.